 The first step towards solving the problem is to identify it - find its cause.
 You can do this by doing a few things:

-- Reduce the amount of fibre in your diet for a few days and see if the problems persist.
+- reduce the amount of fiber in your diet for a few days and see if the problems persist;

 Step 2 - Deal with the problem

-Once you know what is causing the issues, it is time to solve the issue.
+Once you know what is causing the issues, it is time to solve them.
 Some issues are very easily solved, like using the products that you know are working for you.

 However, sometimes even training without any food intake causes gastrointestinal issues.
-In this case, try the following (move to the next step once you don't have any issues):
+In this case, follow the steps below (move to the next step once you don't have any issues):

-- Reduce the amount of fibre 1-3 days before the training session or a race
+- Reduce the amount of fiber 1-3 days before the training session or a race.

 - Design training sessions so that you are able to execute them without any additional food.

-- Only reduce fibre intake on the day and the day before the training session.
+- Only reduce fiber intake on the day and the day before the training session.

 - Do not eat in the last 3-4 hours before a training session.
 If training in the morning, do the session fasted.

-- Introduce carbohydrates at the rate 15 g every 15-20 minutes in the second half of the training session (i.e., after 30 minutes).
+- Introduce carbohydrates at the rate of 15 grams every 15-20 minutes in the second half of the training session (i.e., after 30 minutes).

 - Start adding more carbohydrates during training sessions.

-- Slowly start ingesting larger meals prior exercise sessions.
+- Slowly start ingesting larger meals prior to the exercise sessions.

-- Reintroduce fibre into the diet the previous day.
+- Reintroduce fiber into the diet the previous day.

-- Ingest up-to 2 energy units per hour even during short and less intense training sessions.
+- Ingest up to two Nrgy Units per hour even during short and less intense training sessions.